Mental Health & Divorce in 2025: Coping Strategies, Emotional Recovery & Family Support

 ✔ Grief from losing a shared life and identity

-A 2025 update from the APA reports that more than 42% of adults going through divorce experience extended symptoms of anxiety or depression
+A 2025 update from the APA reports that more than 42% of adults going through divorce experience extended symptoms of anxiety or depression.
+Pennsylvania clinicians report that finances, housing transitions, and school-district decisions are among the most common stressors clients face during separation.

 ✅ Key Benefits of Coping Strategies During Divorce